travlr-archived/CodeDepot/README.rst

 of the initial draft of this paper, Querying Google's search engine for "The problems with programming languages" produced nearly 72 million results.
 It seems fruitless to itemize these problems, let alone the problems of the entire software centric paradigm, as a comparison to what is here proposed.
-Instead as an introduction we ask the following questions.
+Instead, as an introduction we ask the following
+questions:

   1) What if snippets of software were in essence Lego like reusable components that just snapped together into a desired structure?
   2) What if once a component or a structure of components was created, it would never have to be created again by anyone?
 Yes, ever again as in the literal sense of forever.